 I teach rag rugging at many museums throughout Devon and Somerset providing workshops for adults and children.
 I also teach for the Workers Educational Association [W.E.A.] - rag rugging, dressmaking & teacher training - throughout Devon, Cornwall and Somerset.
 I deliver rag rugging and embroidery courses for the WI college, Denman's, Oxford.

 The ‘drop-in’ rag rugging workshops are very popular and throughout Easter, Whitsun and the Summer Holidays and I can be found in many National Trust properties: The Old Post Office, Tintagel; Buckland Abbey, Finch Foundry, Okehampton; Arlington Court, Near Barnstaple.
-I am also travelling to Upton House in Oxford.

-I run an Embroidery and Rag Rugging Group in Barnstaple at the Roundswell Centre, Near Sainsbury's.
+I run an Embroidery and Rag Rugging Classses in Barnstaple at the Roundswell Centre, Near Sainsbury's.
 A Variety of Embroidery skills can be learnt here: Goldwork, Ribbon Embroidery, Di Van Neikerk Silk Ribbon Embroidery, stumpwork, Needleweaving and Rowandean Embroidery.
 At Each session there is the opportunity to watch a demostration and then make a small sample.
 View here for dates

 I stock and Teach Di van Niekerk Silk Ribbon designs and her ribbons and panel can be purchased from this web site.
+Link to view ribbons and panels

 Meeting HRH Pricess Royal at Clovelly with Hon John Rous, Owner of Clovelly.
 May 2014